 The committee is satisfied that it has fulfilled all its duties during the year under review, as further detailed below.

 The committee is responsible for developing and reviewing the Group’s policies with regard to the commitment, governance and reporting of the Group’s sustainable development performance and for making recommendations to management and/or the Board in this regard.
-During the year, the committee reviewed its mandate, as well as the Company’s Code of Ethics, Gifts Policy, Social Media Policy and HIV/Aids Policy.
+During the year, the committee reviewed its mandate, as well as the Company’s Code of Ethics, Gifts Policy, Social Media Policy, HIV/Aids Policy and Safety, Health and Environmental (SHE) Management Policy.
 There were no amendments to the committee’s mandate during the year under review.

 Monitoring of sustainable development practices